LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 ![image](https://user-images.githubusercontent.com/60980933/108633174-15ec6c00-7430-11eb-9153-05d849673f3a.png)

 #### Fine-tuning the relevance of bool queries

-Here are tips and tricks to fine-tune the precision and scoring within your bool queries!
+There are many ways you can fine-tune the relevance of bool queries.
+One of the ways is to add multiple queries under the `should clause`.

 **Adding multiple queries under the `should clause`** This approach ensures that you maintain a high recall but also offers a way to present more precise search results towards the top.